 This can take a surprisingly long time — at least it did for me.
-The length of time depends on the speed of your machine, your flash drive, your USB interface, and what else you might be doing with your computer as the process proceeds.
+The length of time depends on the speed of your machine, your flash drive, your USB interface, and what else you are doing with your computer as the process proceeds.

 When completed, the wizard displays a message that it’s done.

 Click Finish to exit the wizard.

 Using your recovery drive

 The most important thing to realize is that a recovery drive is something you boot from.
 By that, I mean you reboot your computer with the UEFI or BIOS configured to check for bootable USB media before booting normally from the hard disk.